simh/simh/0readmeAsynchIO.txt

 In most cases no effort is required to add Asynch I/O support to a multiplexer device emulation.
-If a device emulation takes the normal model of polling for arriving data on every simulated clock tick, then if Asynch I/O is enabled, then device will operate asynchronously and behave well.
+If a device emulation takes the normal model of polling for arriving data on every simulated clock tick, then if Asynch I/O is enabled, the device will operate asynchronously and behave well.
 There is one restriction in this model.
 Specifically,  the device emulation logic can't expect that there will be a particular number (clock tick rate maybe) of invocations of a unit service routine to perform polls